COLLEGE OF ARTS AND SCIENCES: GENERAL INFORMATION

 Students whose requirements are met at the end of the term for which they applied to graduate will be certified as graduated.
 If for any reason, you decide not to graduate in the term for which you applied, it is your responsibility to inform us of your new graduation date.

 Graduation certification is the process through which each undergraduate student's grades and coursework are checked prior to issuing a diploma.
 Walking in the commencement ceremony does not mean that you have graduated.
 The graduation coordinators must go over your coursework to ensure that all requirements have been met.
 All transfer work must be included on your transcript in the University of Memphis system, and no "I" or Incomplete grades may be outstanding.
 If all of these requirements have been met, your graduation will be certified, and your diploma will be mailed by the Commencement Office approximately 8-10 weeks after the ceremony

 How do transfer credits apply?

 Taking transfer work in your last semester is not recommended, but if you choose to, you are responsible for filling out a Transfer Credit Request (TCR) form in the Admissions Office (101 Wilder Tower) and for having an official transcript sent to the University of Memphis when the coursework is completed.
-Students must bring a copy of the Transfer Credit Request form to Scates 107 for their name to be added to the graduation list.
+Students must submit a copy of the Transfer Credit Request form to Scates 107 for their name to be added to the graduation list.
 If the transcript with your final grade in the course(s) does not arrive by the deadline for graduation certification, your diploma will be dated the following semester.
-It is also your responsibility to be sure you satisfy the UM residency requirement Transient courses do not count toward the residency requirement.
+It is also your responsibility to be sure you satisfy the UM residency requirement transient courses do not count toward the residency requirement.